telerik/ajax-docs/controls/asyncupload/security.md

 When you set this key to `true`, no files can be uploaded to the default handler (`Telerik.Web.UI.WebResource.axd`) and async upload requests to it will return a 404 error.
 You may want to handle the [OnClientFileUploadFailed event]({%slug asyncupload/client-side-programming/onclientfileuploadfailed%}) to prevent the page from throwing JavaScript errors.

-Custom handlers are not affected by this feature and you can still use them to upload and save files.
+[Custom handlers]({%slug asyncupload/how-to/how-to-extend-the-radasyncupload-handler%}) are not affected by this feature and you can still use them to upload and save files with the desired level of security.

->caption How to disable (make unavailable) the default Async Upload handler so no files can be uloaded.
+>caption How to disable (make unavailable) the default Async Upload handler so no files can be uploaded.

 ````web.config
 <appSettings>